ankitwkd/COVAR/README.md

 Once a user logs in, user dashboard appears and from there a user can fill up the vaccine registration form, change password, change profile, or view the help, about pages.
 User can also logout from the dashboard view which will take him back to the login page.
 Once the vaccine registration form is filled up, a notification is pushed to the user immediately and also before the second vaccine schedule.

 **3. External API’s used.(UI and Backend)**
 a.
-UI.
+UI

-  Name: Google’s Material View Library
+  Name: *Google’s Material View Library*
   Version: 1.0.0
   Description: Implementing Google’s UI guidelines, available through central api library.

-b.
-Firebase authentication
+b. *Firebase authentication*

   Name: com.google.firebase:firebase-auth
   Version: 28.2.0
   Description: Implementing email‐passsword based authentication throughsingleton class FirebaseAuth

 c.
 Firebase realtime database

-  Name: com.google.firebase:firebase-database
+  Name: *com.google.firebase:firebase-database*
   Version: 28.2.0
   Description: Implementing json‐tree based database through singleton class Firebase DatabaseReference.
 Using a POJO class for user details.

 d.
 Awesome validation

-  Name: com.basgeekball:awesome-validation:4.3
+  Name: *com.basgeekball:awesome-validation:4.3*
   Version: 4.3
   Description: Implementing validation checks for fields based on regex checks.
 Used TextInputLayout version of the provided API for validation.

 **4. Features used along with corresponding activities/fragments.**